visvig/vishalv.com/data/authors/default.md

 linkedin: https://www.linkedin.com/in/vishalvignesh
 github: https://github.com/visvig
 ---
 Hey, I’m Vishal.

 I am a mechanical engineering and data science graduate from the Indian Institute of Technology Madras and now work in strategy consulting at Monitor Deloitte.

-I have always been drawn to science and technology, and I’ve always seen it as the place where world-changing ideas originate.
-From a value-creation point of view, I believe fundamental contributions matter the most, and that belief shapes the way I look at innovation.
-I enjoy understanding how teams around the world, including DeepTech start-ups and research labs, turn technical breakthroughs into real businesses.
+I’ve always loved following technology, and now I’m just as interested in which ideas have the highest potential to create value.
+That’s why I enjoy learning about teams around the world, particularly DeepTech start-ups and research labs, and how they turn hard technical feats into real businesses.
+It’s always interesting to compare notes with friends in the VC space about the bets these companies are placing.

-Outside work, I am usually on X or speaking with friends in the VC space about the bets these companies are placing.
-This site is where I keep log of what I’m thinking, learning, or simply what I want to return to later.
+This site is where I keep a log of what I’m thinking, learning, or simply what I want to return to later.
+It might also contain my other interests like reading classics or lifting heavy.

-I’m early in my career and still shaping the path ahead.
-This space will keep evolving as I do.
+Stick around for a reasonably structured narrative around these areas :)